ndpp/ndpp/docs/source/usersguide/input.rst

 The ``<integrate_chi>`` element has no attributes and has an accepted value of "true" or "false".
-If set to "true", all fissionable nuclides will have their fission neutron spectrum (:math:`\chi\left(E\right)`) integrated over the provided energy group structure and writen to the output files.
+If set to "true", all fissionable nuclides will have their fission neutron spectrum (:math:`\chi\left(E\right)`) integrated over the provided energy group structure and written to the output files.
 If "false", then the :math:`\chi\left(E\right)` integration will not be performed.

   *Default*: ``True``

-  *NOTE*: The fission spectrum integration methods have not yet been fully tested and are to be considered experimental.

 ``<thinning_tol>`` Element
 --------------------------

-The ``<thinning_tol>`` element has no attributes and accepts a single floating-point number.
-This element is used to set the percent tolerance for thinning the energy grid of the calculated data (:math:`\chi\left(E\right)` and the scattering distributions).
-The larger this value is the smaller the memory footprint is of the resultant data, but with decreased inaccuracy.
+The ``<thinning_tol>`` element has no attributes and accepts a single floating-point number representing the percent tolerance for thinning the incoming energy grid of the pre-processed data.
+The thinning algorithm applied essentially discards incoming energy grid points which provide the same result to within the error of the provided thinning tolerance when the neighboring points are interpolated across.
+The larger the provided value is the smaller the memory footprint of the resultant data library, but with decreased accuracy.

-  *Default*: ``0.002`` (0.2%)
+  *Default*: ``0.0``
-  *NOTE*: This feature is not yet implemented in NDPP

 ``<print_tol>`` Element
 -----------------------